 The key is the initial ionization state of the gas.
 There are three important ways in which that can be much higher for these later stars.
-One possibility is that the first stars will produce a copious amount of ionizing photons, generating H II regions within and around their host dark matter halo.
+One possibility is that the first stars will produce a copious amount of ionizing radiation, generating H II regions within and around their host dark matter halo.
 Any clumps that collapse within the ionized region will collapse from fully-ionized gas.
 Similarly, if these stars explode in supernovae, their powerful blastwaves will ionize the nearby gas (and possibly even trigger collapse).
 Finally, as larger halos form, star formation will shift to those more massive objects.
 Above a virial temperature of $\sim 10^4$ K, the virialization shock itself will ionize the halo gas, again changing the initial conditions for cloud chemistry and collapse.

 These initial conditions result in a different formation mode for primordial stars, often referred to as Population III.2, with a distinct initial mass function from the classic Population III.1 mode described earlier.
+The basic stages in this process are illustrated in Figure 5.10.